mohsend/know-creativecommons/README.md

 ## A little back story
 Back in 2010 I prepared a MS Power point™ slideshow (when I was 17 and hyped about learning MS Office™) to explain what is CreativeCommons and how it works.
 Five years later there was a chance to give a presentation in front of a class; which I seized.
-I then managed to convince our team to take my old slideshow and make a good ol' ten-minute-long presentation out of it for the course.
+I then managed to convince our team to take my old slideshow and make a ten-minute-long presentation out of it for the course.
 This repository hosts this new slideshow and more.

 ## For those who want to know more about CC